Natural Sciences and Engineering Research Council of Canada

 About the College and Community Innovation program

-The College and Community Innovation (CCI) program is tri-agency funding that provides innovative solutions for local and regional challenges faced by businesses, government and communities, through the expertise of Canadian colleges, CEGEPs and polytechnics.
-To learn more about specific CCI funding opportunities, refer to the individual grant descriptions.
+The Tri-agency College and Community Innovation (CCI) program funds applied research that provides innovative solutions for local and regional challenges faced by businesses, government and communities through the expertise of Canadian colleges, CEGEPs and polytechnics.
+Refer to the individual grant descriptions to learn more about specific CCI funding opportunities.

 The authorized contact for each partner organization participating in a CCI grant application must complete the partner module in the This link will take you to another Web site Convergence Portal.
-The applicant is responsible for inviting the authorized contact for each partner organization via Convergence.
+The applicant is responsible for inviting the authorized contact for each partner organization via the Convergence Portal.
 Those invited will receive an email asking them to accept the invitation.
-Upon accepting, the authorized contact for the partner organization will be re-directed to Convergence (to log in or create an account), and prompted to complete the relevant sections.
+Upon accepting, the authorized contact for the partner organization will be redirected to the Convergence Portal (to log in or create an account) and prompted to complete the relevant sections.

 How the partner organization information is used

-CCI grants support projects undertaken by college researchers with Canadian non-academic partner organizations from the public, private or not-for-profit sectors.
+CCI grants support projects led by college researchers in partnership with private, public or not-for-profit organizations while encouraging collaboration with universities and/or other colleges.
 If you are a partner organization, your collaboration with the applicant in preparing the application lays a strong foundation for your partnership.
-The information you provide about your organization through the partner organization module in Convergence and the proposal submitted by the applicant confirm that your organization will be able to contribute to the project as planned.
-Your organization is expected to participate actively in the project and contribute in a meaningful way to its success.
+The information you provide about your organization through the partner organization module in the Convergence Portal and the proposal submitted by the applicant confirm that your organization can contribute to the project as planned.
+Your organization is expected to participate actively in the project and contribute meaningfully to its success.

 I am the authorized contact, and I have been invited by the applicant; what do I do next?